mjhm/create-react-dapp/README.md

 2. Clear separation of concerns between the React and Ethereum programming.
 3. Uses Truffle for compilation and migration management of Ganache, Rinkeby, and MainNet configurations.
 4. Minimal and self-contained installation.
 Doesn't require Remix, Geth, or Parity.

+## Build Your dApp

+- All of the React code is in the `src` folder.
+Most of your work there will be in `src/components`
+- All of the Ethereum code is in the `dapp` folder, most of your work will be in the Solidity code of `dapp/contracts`.
+- When contracts are deployed (or migrated) the necessary contract connection info is copied into the `public/contract-info` folder.
+- Use `src/helpers/fetchContracts.js` to retrieve this contract info, so that it can be connected to the appropriate handlers in your app.
+See `src/helpers/Voting.js` for example.

 ## Deployment Options